AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Added information on how to prepare a message in a delivery [Read more](../../sending/using/preparing-the-send.md)

-Release notes have been reorganized in two pages so that you get a more global view of all the different releases: [Latest Release Notes](../../rn/using/release-notes.md) and [Previous release Notes](../../rn/using/release-notes-2015-2016.md)
+Release notes have been reorganized in several pages so that you get a more global view of all the different releases.

 The **[!UICONTROL Working with typologies]** section has been updated for an improved visibility.
 [Read more](../../administration/using/about-typology-rules.md)